-102. Adrian is the president and sole shareholder of Pigeon Corporation.
+- 102. Adrian is the president and sole shareholder of Pigeon Corporation.
 He also lends money and rents a building to the corporation.
 Discuss how these business relationships between Adrian and Pigeon Corporation can help avoid double taxation.
-What limitations are there on the use of such relationships?

-As president of Pigeon Corporation, Adrian can have the corporation pay him a salary.
+What limitations are there on the use of such relationships? - ANSWER: As president of Pigeon Corporation, Adrian can have the corporation pay him a salary.
 As a creditor, he can have the corporation pay him interest on the loans.
 As a landlord, he can have the corporation pay him rent.
 All of these expenses can be deducted by the corporation.
 In order to avoid disallowance of any of these deductions at the corporate level, the payments to Adrian must be reasonable in amount.
 Payments deemed to be unreasonable in amount will be treated as corporate dividends to Adrian and nondeductible by Pigeon.
-However, to the extent the payments are reasonable in amounts.
-The payments received by Adrian would be income (i.e., salary, interest, and rent) to him and taxed as such, but this would be the only tax incurred on such amounts (i.e., double taxation is avoided to the extent of any payments deductible by Pigeon).
-POINTS: 1 DIFFICULTY: Moderate LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01 CPET.SWFT.LO: 2-07 - LO: 2-07 NATIONAL STANDARDS: United States - BUSPORG: Analytic STATE STANDARDS: United States - AK - AICPA: FN-Reporting KEYWORDS: Bloom's: Comprehension OTHER: Time: 10 min.

-103. Nancy is a 40% shareholder and president of Robin Corporation, a regular corporation.
+However, to the extent the payments are reasonable in amount and deductible by Pigeon Corporation, the corporate tax is avoided on such amounts.
+The payments received by Adrian would be income (i.e., salary, interest, and rent) to him and taxed as such, but this would be the only tax incurred on such amounts (i.e., double taxation is avoided to the extent of any payments deductible by Pigeon). - 103.
+Nancy is a 40% shareholder and president of Robin Corporation, a regular corporation.
 The board of directors of Robin has decided to pay Nancy a \$75,000 bonus for the year based on her outstanding performance.
 The directors want to pay the \$75,000 as salary, but Nancy would prefer to have it paid as a dividend.
 If Robin Corporation is in the 34% marginal tax bracket and Nancy is in the 33% marginal tax bracket irrespective of the treatment of the bonus, discuss which form of payment would be most beneficial for each party.
-(Ignore any employment tax considerations.)

-ANSWER: Robin Corporation prefers treating the payment as salary, as a \$75,000 deduction for such would provide the corporation with a tax savings of \$25,500 [\$75,000 (salary deduction) \times 34% (marginal tax rate)].
+(Ignore any employment tax considerations.) - ANSWER: Robin Corporation prefers treating the payment as salary, as a \$75,000 deduction for such would provide the corporation with a tax savings of \$25,500 [\$75,000 (salary deduction) × 34% (marginal tax rate)].
 If, instead, the payment were treated as a dividend, none of the \$75,000 would deductible by Robin.

 Nancy prefers treating the payment as a dividend, as a preferential tax rate of 15% would apply to the \$75,000 and result in only \$11,250 of tax.
-If, instead, the payment were treated as salary, Nancy would incur tax of \$24,750 [\$75,000 (salary) \times 33% (marginal tax rate)].
+If, instead, the payment were treated as salary, Nancy would incur tax of \$24,750 [\$75,000 (salary) $\times$ 33% (marginal tax rate)].
 Thus, Nancy would save \$13,500 of tax if the payment were treated as a dividend instead of salary.
-POINTS: 1 DIFFICULTY: Easy LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01 CPET.SWFT.LO: 2-07 - LO: 2-07 NATIONAL STANDARDS: United States - BUSPORG: Analytic STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement KEYWORDS: Bloom's: Analysis OTHER: Time: 5 min.

-104. Dawn is the sole shareholder of Thrush Corporation, a C corporation.
+- 104. Dawn is the sole shareholder of Thrush Corporation, a C corporation.
 In the current year, Thrush earned \$350,000 and distributed \$75,000 to Dawn.
 Kirk is the sole shareholder of Swallow Corporation, an S corporation.
 In the current year, Swallow earned \$350,000 and distributed \$75,000 to Kirk.
-Contrast the tax treatment of Thrush Corporation and Dawn with the tax treatment of Swallow Corporation and Kirk.

-A C corporation is a separate taxable entity; thus, Thrush Corporation is taxed on the \$350,000 of earnings.
+Contrast the tax treatment of Thrush Corporation and Dawn with the tax treatment of Swallow Corporation and Kirk. - ANSWER: A C corporation is a separate taxable entity; thus, Thrush Corporation is taxed on the \$350,000 of earnings.
 Income of a C corporation has no effect on the shareholders until such time a dividend is paid.
 When dividends are paid, shareholders must report dividend income on their tax returns.
 Thus, Dawn is taxed on \$75,000 of dividends and the 20%/15%/0% preferential tax rate applies with respect to the dividends.